 When we buy a new car, holiday or sofa we’re usually looking for a balance of quality and price.
-The same applies to estate agency.
-In a sea of estate agents, how do you choose the right one for you?
+The same applies to estate agents.
+In a sea of choices, how do you choose the right one for you?

 Estate agents sometimes have a poor reputation, which doesn’t surprise me.
-I myself have had some shocking experiences including viewings that left out critical information to negotiating the price on the sale of my home because the agent was more focused on agreeing a quick deal than achieving the best price.
-I felt they were acting more for the seller than me!
+I myself have had some shocking experiences including viewings that left out critical information, to negotiating the price on the sale of my home because the agent was more focused on agreeing a quick sale than achieving the best price.
+I felt they were acting more for the buyer than me!
 Sound familiar?

-Your home is a significant asset, so finding the right agent to represent you and your home is critical.
+Your home is a significant asset, so finding the right agent to represent you and your home is crucial.

 Estate agent options these days are broadly split into:

 Online agents typically work on a flat fee basis in which case the agent will be incentivised to find a buyer quickly (to get the fee), but not to achieve the best price, as the amount paid will not impact them.
 If you’ve paid their fee upfront, they have no incentive to sell the house at all!